Francis-oa7/alx-system_engineering-devops/0x02-shell_redirections/README.md

-The 12-newest_files script prints the last 10 newest files in the workinfg directory The 13-unique script print only inputs that appear once The 14-finthatword script displays lines cotaining root
+The 12-newest_files script prints the last 10 newest files in the workinfg directory The 13-unique script print only inputs that appear once The 14-finthatword script displays lines cotaining root The script 15 count number of lines in the file that has bin in it